-Attention is now being directed to the northern portion of the licence where four, widely spaced, intercepts of pervasive low-grade zinc - lead mineralization have been intersected in historic drilling.
-Interpretation of these results suggest the presence of an east-west fault, similar to that at Tatestown-Scallanstown.
-The possibility is that higher grades and widths of mineralization are developed proximal to the fault.
-This area will be tested in 2022.
+Attention is now being directed to the northern portion of the licences where four, widely spaced, intercepts of pervasive lowgrade zinc-lead mineralization were intersected in historic drilling.
+Interpretation of these results suggests the presence of an east-west fault, similar to that at Tatestown-Scallanstown.
+The hope is that higher grades and widths of mineralization are developed proximal to the fault.
+Systematic testing of those targets will continue.
+Given the proximity to the Tara Mine operations and infrastructure, the threshold for discovery of an economic deposit is significantly less than in a greenfield setting.

-Joint Venture with Boliden on PL 3373 (Kells) County Meath
+Joint Venture with Boliden on PL 3373 (Kells), County Meath

-Minco, through its wholly owned subsidiary Minco Ireland Limited, has now earned a 50% interest in PL 3373 which is held in a joint venture with Boliden.
+Minco, through its wholly-owned subsidiary Minco Ireland Limited, has now earned a 50% interest in PL 3373 which is held in a joint venture with Boliden.
 The licence, contiguous to the west of PL 1440R, is located approximately 10 km northwest of the Tara Mine and is bounded to the south by ground currently being explored by Boliden.

-Under terms of this agreement, Minco can earn a 75% interest through expenditure of €250,000 in staged programmes, by March 1, 2024.
-At 31 December 2021 Minco had incurred cumulative expenditure of €189,538, and earned a 50% joint venture interest in the licence.
+Under terms of this agreement, Minco can earn a 75% interest through expenditure of €250,000 in staged programmes, by 1 March 2024.
+At 31 December 2022 Minco had incurred cumulative expenditure of €189,538.
 Boliden has the right of off-take to purchase or toll process all ore that may be produced from the licence area.